 During the integration of the ALF text, it was noted that the CE description and the meeting notes indicated that the single 7x7 luma shape was adopted.
 However, the CE software used to generate the results and the VTM implementation uses the adaptive 5x5/7x7 luma filter shape.
 It was further noted that it does not have big impact on the decoder but it was suggested to discuss the CE process and document CE rules more clearly at this meeting.

 Regarding the above issues discussed within the AHG, it was noted that relevant contributions had been identified for review; see notes on those contributions.
 Regarding the ALF RoS, this was mostly a process issue.
 The draft text and software have syntax support for either 5x5 or 7x7 at the slice header level.
 In general, 5x5 is a special case of 7x7, it was asked to have some experiment data to determine whether the optimization for that case is really necessary (and potentially whether other aspects are also less straightforward than they should be).
 V. Seregin volunteered to produce some test results.
-Revisit for that.
+See the notes on CE2 related contributions (the 5x5 special case was removed).

 It was commented that SAO is not in the current draft text, and no benefit had been shown in previous experiments for modifying the SAO as it is in HEVC.
 It is well agreed that SAO is beneficial.